|Author:||G. Grenkin||Time limit:||1 sec|

 |Input file:||input.txt||Memory limit:||256 Mb|

-Output file must contain a single real number — the length of the curve (in meters) with at least 3 correct digits after decimal point.
+Output file must contain 2 real numbers: the area of the claw before and after growing in mm2 with at least 4 correct digits after the decimal point.

 |No.||Input file (